-Employee compensation and benefits refer to how your employees are paid for their work and the perks your company offers along with employment.
+Employee compensation and benefits will be part of a benefits administration plan and refer to how your employees are paid for their work and the perks your company offers along with employment.
 Compensation refers to an employee’s monetary compensation for doing their job, while benefits are the non-monetary offerings your company provides to employees.

 Employee compensation can take many forms:

 Employers administer employee compensation by running payroll.
 Companies often run payroll on either a weekly, semi-monthly, or monthly basis.

 There are different types of employee benefits that can include everything from health insurance, 401k matches, stock options, paid time off, in-office perks, and weekly catered lunches.
 In addition to health and wellness packages, some of the most-wanted benefits also include remote work opportunities, gym memberships, and a casual dress code.

 Anything offered to your employees as part of their job offer outside of their salary is considered an employee benefit.

 It’s obvious that people won’t work for your company free of charge -- they expect to be paid for the services and expertise.
 It’s also illegal to ask them to work for free (unless you’re a non-profit organization).